|

 Part II.
 The King, the Son of Abraham, put to death and raised again, 26:1-28:8

 Part III.
-The King, in resurrection ministry to His disciples, 28:9-203.
-The Author:
+The King, in resurrection ministry to His disciples, 28:9-20

 This gospel was incontestably written by the Apostle Matthew, whose original name was Levi.
 He was a Jew whose father's name was Alphaeus.
 As he was a tax collector under the Romans at Capernaum and thus a hated publican, it is unthinkable that his name would have been attached to the first gospel had he not been the actual writer of it.
-Moreover, seventeen independent witnesses of the first four centuries attest its genuineness.4.
-Original Language:
+Moreover, seventeen independent witnesses of the first four centuries attest its genuineness.

 Despite the critical claim that Matthew originally wrote the gospel in Aramaic, this contention has never been proved.
 If there was an Aramaic original, it disappeared at a very early age.
 The Greek gospel, which is now the Church's heritage, was almost beyond doubt written in Matthew's lifetime.
 (The Jewish historian Josephus furnishes an illustration of the fate of the Hebrew original of Matthew, if such ever existed.
-The celebrated historian himself tells us that he penned his great work, "The History of the Jews' Wars" originally in Aramaic, his native tongue, for the benefit of his own nation, and that he subsequently rendered it in Greek).5.
-Date:
+The celebrated historian himself tells us that he penned his great work, "The History of the Jews' Wars" originally in Aramaic, his native tongue, for the benefit of his own nation, and that he subsequently rendered it in Greek).

 The Book of Matthew, like the other synoptics and the Book of Acts, does not report the fall of Jerusalem and the temple but describes these events as still future.
 These books have been written before this tragedy or a long time after it.
 It would be indeed audacious to put them long after 70 A.D.
 Therefore, they must have been penned before that date.
 Since Luke's gospel is earlier than Acts, it seems entirely probable that if he wrote an Aramaic original he did so probably around 40-45 A.D.
-This would place the Greek Matthew around the middle of the first century A.D.5.
-The Purpose:
+This would place the Greek Matthew around the middle of the first century A.D.

 Matthew seems definitely to have written to confirm persecuted Jewish believers in their faith and to reconcile them in their thinking that the gospel was not a rejection of O.T. prophecies but rather an outworking of the great promises of the Abrahamic and Davidic Covenants.
 The Jews needed clear demonstration of the Messiah's Person and work and to have objections removed which hindered unbelieving Jews.
 The writer accomplishes this purpose by proving the Kingship of the predicted divine-human Messiah; that He fulfilled O.T. predictions in His Person and work were rejected by the nation; that he announced a new program; His death, resurrection and Second Advent, and that after this present age of His building the Church, He will return to set up His kingdom.
 It is thus uniquely the gospel for the Jews.

-"INTRODUCTION TO MATTHEW"
+"INTRODUCTION TO MATTHEW[5]

 Dr. Clarence E. Mason, Jr.